gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 In Chapter \@ref(chapter6), we learned how to estimate and interpret correlations and regression equations with a single predictor variable (***simple linear regression*** or SLR).
+\index{model!SLR}
 We carefully explored the variety of things that could go wrong and how to check for problems in regression situations.
 In this chapter, that work provides the basis for performing statistical inference that mainly focuses on the population slope coefficient based on the sample slope coefficient.
 As a